 XD-S 45 Specifications

 Here are the specs on the original XD-S 45:

 |MSRP at Launch||$669|

 I found that these sights worked very well during the daytime.
 However, in low light conditions, they become less visible.
 I recommend looking at these XD-S night sights should you want to upgrade.

 Shooting the XD-S

 In reality, the XD-S was incredibly comfortable to shoot.
 I never felt like the small compact frame was in danger of dislodging from my grip.
-In fact, I felt so comfortable with the recoil and trigger reset that I successfully shot a rapid fire double tap on steel at 15 yards.
-The XD-S was very fun to shoot, and accurate to boot.
+In fact, I felt so comfortable with the recoil and trigger reset that I successfully shot multiple strings of rapid-fire, double-tap on steel at 15 yards.
+The XD-S was very fun to shoot and accurate to boot.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.

 The links do not change your purchase price.
 I do not get to see what any individual purchases.